 These clumps are quite useful in making compost tea.
 It is a mix of nutrients and bacteria, fungi, and microbes that love oxygen.
 Steep the compost in water for a day or more to make compost tea.

 Clumps are not preferred because they release nutrients slowly.
-But you can use them under plants so make sure they sustain for a longer time and use the slow release to your advantage.
+But you can use them under plants, to make sure they sustain for a longer time and use the slow release to your advantage.

 You can also use it as mulch which is helpful in retaining water in the soil.
-Mulch also prevents the growth of weeds and reduces soil erosion.
+Mulch also prevents the growth of weeds and helps to reduce soil erosion on a slope.
 It is a pretty great use of compost balls for shrubs and some trees, preferably ones with fruits.

-But if you want compost free of clumps, there is the age-old technique of introducing worms to the mix.
+But if you want non clumpy compost, there is the age-old technique of introducing worms to the mix.